-I’ve stopped going to the gym because of Covid and most of my “ weight training” is now done with a set of three resistance bands.
-Resistance training strengthens muscles and improves mobility; resistance exercises helped me recover my fitness after an unexpected hip replacement a few years ago.
+I’ve changed my gym routine so that much of my “ weight training” is now done with my own bodyweight and a set of resistance bands.
+Resistance training strengthens muscles and improves mobility.
+And I now bring a resistance band with me on most of my trips.

-This set of three Pro-Tec Athletics Resistance Bands are ideal for travel.
-They are light, packable and come with a carry bag and instructions.
+This set of three Pro-Tec Athletics Resistance Bands are a perfect small gift or stocking stuffer for a travel lover.
+They are light, packable, and come with a carry bag and instructions.
 And most exercises can be done in a small space, such as a hotel room.
-Perfect for home and travel.
+A great gift for home and travel.

 LifeStraw Go Filter Water Bottle $39.95

 Yes, the Monos Kiyo UVC Water Bottle is pricey but Kiyo means ‘purity’ and that’s what this beauty is designed for.
 With a finger swipe, the bottle’s UVC technology purifies drinking water, eliminating 99.9% of bacteria.
 For the woman who travels to more off-the-beaten-path destinations, the ability to filter drinking water is incredibly valuable.
-And the Kiyo comes in six gorgeous colours.
-This is one water bottle you don’t want to forget at spinning class, (spinning class, remember those?).
+And the Kiyo comes in six gorgeous colors.
+This is one water bottle you don’t want to forget at spinning class.

-I hope some of these ideas might be a gift that sparks a pleasant dose of wanderlust in the women travellers on your wishlist this holiday season.
-And hopefully you find a little something for yourself as well.
-Happy travel dreaming!
+I hope one of these ideas is a gift that sparks wanderlust in the travel lovers on your wishlist this holiday season.
+Even better, perhaps a little something for your own wishlist, and a future travel adventure.
+Happy travels!